2018 Toronto shooting: Perpetrator

 The Special Investigations Unit (SIU) identified the perpetrator as 29-year-old Faisal Hussain.

 Hussain was born to parents of Pakistani origin according to people who knew the family.
 In a public statement, Hussain's parents said that he was psychotic and depressed throughout his life.
 In 2010, Hussain told a friend that he was seeing a psychiatrist about these problems.
 A former teacher described him as "very disturbed" and recounted having to take him to a psychiatric facility after he started carving into his face with the blade of a pencil sharpener.
-Another former teacher called the police after Hussain allegedly said, without prompting, that "it would be really cool to kill someone."
+Another former teacher called the police after Hussain allegedly said, without prompting, that "I want to kill someone."
 His family had been struggling through the death of his sister in a car accident and his brother's ongoing coma after an overdose or a stroke.
 According to a neighbour, Hussain was not religious and declined to participate in Friday prayers.
 According to his brother, Hussain had "started attending a mosque with his father, but did not seem that interested in religion."

 In 2010, Hussain was investigated by TPS under the provincial Mental Health Act.
 On July 24, 2018, the Ministry of Public Safety said there is currently no connection between him and national security.
 He was not on any federal watchlists.
-Some news reports suggested Hussain was inspired by Elliot Rodger and the incel ideology.